BrenoCidade/brenocidade/README.md

 <details>
   <summary>👨‍💻 More about me</summary>

   - 💬 I have a deep enthusiasm for software development, always seeking new knowledge to enhance my skills.
 I am constantly striving to learn and update myself to become a more competent developer.
-I am eager for an opportunity to demonstrate my proficiency in NodeJS, NestJS, Java, Spring Boot, HTML5, and CSS3, as well as to consolidate my knowledge in PostgreSQL.
+I am eager for an opportunity to demonstrate my proficiency in NodeJS, NestJS, Java, Spring Boot, as well as to consolidate my knowledge in PostgreSQL.

   - ⚡ In my free time, I enjoy playing Valorant and CS, as well as watching movies and series.
 I also appreciate going to the beach to surf or simply relax.
 </details>